Skip to content

 A suite that needs neither global cleanup nor capability injection stays on L3; a suite that wants a truly isolated program with injected doubles builds a frame from images.

-Disambiguation — make-frame :images vs the with-app-fixture :install hook.
+Disambiguation — make-frame :images vs the make-reset-runtime-fixture :init-fn hook.
 These are unrelated despite both seating registrations. rf/make-frame (this section) builds a frame from image values — it assembles a sealed resolved generation (a registration set plus capability requirements) the frame runs in isolation.
-The :install key on Pattern 5's with-app-fixture opts map is a zero-arg setup fn the test author supplies — typically the app's own setup that runs reg-event / reg-sub / reg-view calls into the global registrar.
-Pattern 5's :install is the long-standing single-frame e2e hook; it does not assemble an image or build an isolated frame.
-A test using Pattern 5's :install rolls its registrations back with L3's make-reset-runtime-fixture; a test using rf/make-frame rolls back by destroying the frame.
+The :init-fn key on Pattern 5's make-reset-runtime-fixture opts is a zero-arg setup fn the test author supplies — typically the app's own setup that runs reg-event / reg-sub / reg-view calls into the global registrar.
+Pattern 5's :init-fn is the single-frame e2e install hook; it does not assemble an image or build an isolated frame.
+A test using Pattern 5's :init-fn rolls its registrations back with make-reset-runtime-fixture (L3); a test using rf/make-frame rolls back by destroying the frame.

 Per-test stubbing patterns